Original-Research: Singulus Technologies AG (von NuWays AG): Hold

 Analyst: Konstantin Völk

-Topic: Singulus will release its Q3 report on November 13th.
-We expect solid top-line growth and bottom-line improvement.
-However, to become profitable, the company still has to overcome major obstacles.
+Topic: Last Thursday Singulus released solid preliminary Q3 numbers with sales in line and EBIT above our estimates.
+Further, the company revised its FY sales and EBIT guidance.

-Sales should increase 49% to EUR 21m (eNuW) from a low comparable base due to project postponements in H2'23.
-We expect EBIT to come in at EUR -1.5m, up from EUR -4.5m yoy, thanks to a higher sales contribution from the more profitable Semiconductor Segment and several cost-cutting measures.
-With EUR 24.4m order intake in H1'24e (47% of total order intake), the Semiconductor segment experienced a strong demand, which should benefit gross-profit margins in the coming quarters.
+Preliminary sales increased 44% yoy to EUR 20.3m (eNuW: EUR 21m) from a low comparable base due to project postponements in H2'23 and supported by a solid order backlog.
+EBIT came in at EUR 0.7m, considerably above last year and our estimates (eNuW: EUR -1.5m; EUR -4.9m in Q3'23) thanks to a higher sales contribution from the more profitable Semiconductor Segment.
+With EUR 24.4m order intake in H1'24e (47% of total order intake), the Semiconductor segment experienced a strong demand which should have benefited gross-margins in Q3.

-Several cost saving measures in place: Already in 2022, Singulus closed the Fürstenfeldbruck site, which saves the company c.
+In addition, the company has several cost saving measures in place: Already in 2022 Singulus closed the Fürstenfeldbruck site, which saves the company c.
 EUR 2m in OPEX (as stated in the Q1'23 CC).
 Beyond that, Singulus is relocating parts of the assembly for thin-film solar-modules to China.
 This will not only reduce shipping costs but also save money as several components for solar modules are cheaper in China.

-Ambitious FY guidance: Singulus revised its guidance in July to EUR 95-105m sales (old: EUR 120-130m) and an EBIT in the range of EUR 3.0-6.5m (old: low double-digit EURm).
-For us, the revised guidance still looks ambitious considering the current order backlog of EUR 70m (vs. EUR 67m H1'23) and the development of major projects.
-Hence, we expect only EUR 86m in sales and EUR -1.9m in EBIT for FY24e.
+Order intake increased 126% yoy to EUR 18.5m from a muted comparable base, leading to a solid order backlog of EUR 69m (vs. EUR 61m in Q3'23).

-Reorganization of financing: In August, the company announced the reorganization of its EUR 20m loan from CNBM.
-Further, CNBM guarantees Singulus to cover its financial obligations until March 31st 2025.
-Although CNBM has made a verbal promise to provide Singulus with the necessary liquidity beyond thatdate, Singulus' Going Concern beyond March 2025 looks still questionable and would require further improving operations in our view.
+FY guidance revised: Singulus reduced its FY24e forecast due to the delay of orders in the Solar segment, which have been incorporated in the FY sales forecast.
+The company expects now sales in the

 Contact for questions: